jju/stubbl/teams/filthytide.md

 # Filthy Tide

 The Filthy Tide are often called the best team to never win the Green Cup.
 They're an Original 8 team that has had two of the best scorers in the UBBL [[Yakup]] and [[Sardines]] but has never been able to convert the big win to get their stars a championship.
+Now they are in rebuild mode.

 ## Playbook

+The Filthy Tide uses the Scoop Caven playbook which emphasizes speed above all else, especially the health of your own players.
+With proper training it's possible to have a super-fast scorer onside, which makes the lack of defensive ability easier to overcome.

 ## History